MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Next, build and package a sample CRUD Java/JakartaEE EE application that will be deployed and running on WLS clusters.

-1. Checkout the repository: `git clone https://github.com/Azure-Samples/azure-cafe.git`.
+1. Check out the repository: `git clone https://github.com/Azure-Samples/azure-cafe.git`.
 1. Locate the path where the repository was downloaded: `cd azure-cafe`.
-1. Change to its sub-dirctory *weblogic-cafe*: `cd weblogic-cafe`
+1. Change to its subdirctory *weblogic-cafe*: `cd weblogic-cafe`
 1. Compile and package the sample application: `mvn clean package`.

 The package should be successfully generated and located at `<parent-path-to-your-local-clone>/azure-cafe/weblogic-cafe/target/weblogic-cafe.war`.
-If you don't see this, you must troubleshoot and resolve the issue before continuing.
+If you don't see the package, you must troubleshoot and resolve the issue before continuing.

 ### Deploy sample app

 Now deploy sample app to clusters, starting from the primary cluster.

-1. Open *adminConsole* of the cluster in a new tab of your web browser, sign in to WebLogic Server Administratiion Console with username and password of WebLogic Administrator you wrote down before.
+1. Open *adminConsole* of the cluster in a new tab of your web browser, sign in to WebLogic Server AdministrationConsole with username and password of WebLogic Administrator you wrote down before.
 1. Locate to **Domain structure** > **wlsd** > **Deployments** in the left navigation area.
 Select **Deployments**.
 1. Select **Lock & Edit** > **Install** > **Upload your file(s)** > **Choose File**.
 Select *weblogic-cafe.war* you prepared above.
 1. Select **Next** > **Next** > **Next**.
 Select **cluster1** with option **All servers in the cluster** for deployment targets.
 Select **Next** > **Finish**.
 Select **Activate Changes**.
 1. Switch to **Control** tab and check **weblogic-cafe** from deployments table.
 Select **Start** with option **Servicing all requests** > **Yes**.
 Wait for a while and refresh the page, until you see the state of deployment *weblogic-cafe* is **Active**.
 Switch to **Monitoring** tab and verify that the context root of the deployed application is */weblogic-cafe*.
-Keep the WLS admin console open, you will use it later for further configuration.
+Keep the WLS admin console open, you use it later for further configuration.

-Repeat the same steps above in WebLogic Server Administratiion Console, but for the secondary cluster.
+Repeat the same steps in WebLogic Server AdministrationConsole, but for the secondary cluster.

-## Setup an Azure Traffic Manager
+## Set up an Azure Traffic Manager

 In this section, you create an Azure Traffic Manager for distributing traffic to your public facing applications across the global Azure regions.